Finance and Operations project type in Visual Studio

 - If you're limiting your search results to a single model, you can add the results of a filter in Application Explorer to a project.

 After you've added the elements, you might want to use Solution Explorer to group them into folders, so that they are easier to find.
 The location of the project file and the folders that you create in the project don’t affect the location of the XML files that represent the model elements.
 The model elements are always stored in the appropriate folder in the model store.
-To help you organize elements into folders, you can select the Organize projects by element type option in the options.
-On the Dynamics 365 **menu, click **Options.
+To organize elements into folders, select the Organize projects by element type option.
+On the Dynamics 365 menu, click Options.
 Select the Projects category to see this option.
 When this option is selected, elements that are added to a new or existing project (such as when search results in Application Explorer are added to a project) are grouped into folders, based on the element type name.
 To create a new element for a project, follow these steps.

 - In Solution Explorer, right-click the project, point to Add, and then click New Item.